Education Administration (EDAD)

-This course provides candidates with the skills to assume the role of the contemporary superintendent or head of schools.
+This course provides candidates with the skills to assume the role of the contemporary superintendent.
 This course consists of topics, content, and independent inquiry that address the specific and unique leadership needs of districts.

 EDAD 6381.
 Dist Business & Financial Mgt.
 3 Hours.

 This course provides candidates with the skills to understand basic district accounting and budgetary functions as well as the management of district facilities.
-This course deals with basic concepts of management of campus activity funds, personnel accounting, instructional budgetary functions, translating student academic needs into the budget, public finance; problems in local, state, and federal support of education, state financial systems, with emphasis on Texas; local taxation; budgeting; financing capital items; and fiscal management.
+This course deals with basic concepts of management of campus activity funds, personnel accounting, instructional budgetary functions, translating student academic needs into the budget, public finance; problems in local, state, and federal support of education and state financial systems with emphasis on Texas; local taxation; budgeting; financing capital items; and fiscal management.

 EDAD 6382.
 Human Resource Management.
 3 Hours.

-Study is made of the administrator's role in recruiting and retaining adequate staff.
-Such topics as recruitment, salary policy, tenure, leaves, contractual obligations, and academic freedom are considered.
+Students study the administrator's role in recruiting and retaining adequate staff.
+Such topics as recruitment, salary policy, tenure, leaves, contractual obligations, evaluation systems, and academic freedom are considered.

 Prerequisite: 12 hours of Principalship core coursework.